-Juliette: First of all, could you tell us a bit about your role as Head of Online Marketing Blake?
+Juliette: First, could you tell us about your role as Head of Online Marketing, Blake?

-Blake: I lead a team of marketers that help the wider marketing organization activate campaigns across digital channels.
+Blake: I lead a team of marketers that help the broader marketing organization activate campaigns across digital channels.
 Part of the team maintains, optimizes, designs, and develops our marketing website properties.
-The other part works to drive demand and fill the sales funnel with lead-generation campaigns across, pay-per-click, search, display, and social.
+The other part drives demand and fills the sales funnel with lead-generation campaigns across pay-per-click, search, display, and social.
 And, as you might imagine, we run marketing automation campaigns, including email marketing, using our very own dotdigital Engagement Cloud.

 How do you define success for your team?
 What metrics do you look at?

-At the core of how we measure our work, we look at customer and prospective-customer engagement.
-To do this, we keep a close eye on customer engagements using our CRM (Microsoft Dynamics), where we leverage lead-scoring to help identify warm leads and qualify them from a marketing perspective, flagging them as ready to be handed to sales.
+At the core of measuring our work, we look at customer and prospective-customer engagement.
+To do this, we closely monitor customer engagements using our CRM (Microsoft Dynamics).
+We leverage lead scoring to help identify warm leads and qualify them from a marketing perspective, flagging them as ready to be handed to sales.

 In service to customer engagement, we also look closely at channel-level metrics.
-Open rates, click-through rates, and click-to-open rates help give us signals about how our email marketing is being received by our audience.
+Open rates, click-through rates, and click-to-open rates help signal how our audience is receiving our email marketing.
 Conversion rates help us optimize the website for better engagement.
-Ad click-throughs and conversions help us drive engagement and learn about how marketing messages resonate.
-But all of these metrics point to engagement in some form.
+Ad click-throughs and conversions help us drive engagement and learn how marketing messages resonate.
+But all of these metrics point to engage in some form.

 What does the MarTech stack at dotdigital look like?

 Unsurprisingly, the heart of our stack is dotdigital Engagement Cloud – which we love.
 It integrates beautifully with Microsoft Dynamics 365, our CRM.
 We use additional distribution channels like Hootsuite, GoToWebinar, Google Ads, Facebook Ads, and Linkedin Ads.
-Our marketing site is built primarily on WordPress, we deliver website personalizations with Webeo, setup popups with Wisepops, and use dotdigital’s Chat as our sales live-chat tool.
+Our marketing site is built primarily on WordPress; we deliver website personalizations with Weber, set up popups with Wisepops, and use dotdigital’s Chat as our sales live chat tool.

 And what tools, in particular, do you use for reporting and analysis?

-Our data and insights team are wizards at Power BI which helps surface data kept in our CRM.
-We rely on that heavily to keep an eye on the sales funnel.
-On the marketing side, we use Google Analytics, Hotjar, Moz for traffic, conversion, and search engine optimization across the website. dotdigital Engagement Cloud’s reporting tools help immensely with our email marketing and contact-database growth measurement.
+Our data and insights team are wizards at Power BI, which helps surface data in our CRM.
+We rely heavily on that to keep an eye on the sales funnel.
+On the marketing side, we use Google Analytics, Hotjar, and Moz for traffic, conversion, and search engine optimization across the website. dotdigital Engagement Cloud’s reporting tools help immensely with our email marketing and contact-database growth measurement.
 We regularly look at the big advertising platforms’ default reporting, too.
 Where we want to blend or manipulate marketing data, we use Google Data Studio.

 What challenges do you face when it comes to reporting?
 How does this affect you and the team?

-The biggest challenge, as other marketers know, is getting a ‘view-to-rule-them-all’.
-Having data stored in lots of platforms means it’s hard to get a single-view to understand or demonstrate how it’s all working together.
-Which means sometimes insights can be slow to surface and require a deep-dive to pull it all together.
+As other marketers know, the biggest challenge is getting a ‘view-to-rule-them-all.’
+Having data stored in many platforms means it’s hard to get a single view to understand or demonstrate how it’s all working together.
+This sometimes means insights can be slow to surface and require a deep dive to pull it all together.

 What are the key benefits of using Google Data Studio?

-Data Studio makes it very easy to integrate and blend a wide variety of data and gives users like me the ability to very quickly visualize that data.
-Interactivity is built into nearly every chart, table, and visualization automatically, making it simple to drill down and filter data in a way that surfaces compelling, actionable data stories.
+Data Studio makes it easy to integrate and blend a wide variety of data and gives users like me the ability to visualize that data very quickly.
+Interactivity is automatically built into nearly every chart, table, and visualization, making it simple to drill down and filter data in a way that surfaces compelling, actionable data stories.
 It also makes it very easy to share reports and dashboards.
-I like it because it’s web-based, very visual, and the learning curve isn’t too steep.
+I like it because it’s web-based and visual, and the learning curve isn’t too steep.

-As an Engagement Cloud power-user, I’m often very excited about new releases and integrations.
-But this was was particularly exciting, because I knew that connecting campaign reports to Google Sheets meant I could then pull that data into Data Studio!
-And to make things even better setting up the integration was so, so easy.
-It was a matter of like 3 or 4 clicks and done.
+As an Engagement Cloud power user, I’m often very excited about new releases and integrations.
+But this was particularly exciting because I knew connecting campaign reports to Google Sheets meant I could pull that data into Data Studio!
+And to make things even better, setting up the integration was so easy.
+It was a matter of like 3 or 4 clicks, and done.

 How does this make your day job easier?

-Now we can do that without having to export campaign reports or making sure our campaigns are tagged perfectly.
+Now we can do that without exporting campaign reports or ensuring our campaigns are tagged perfectly.
 That data refreshes frequently and is waiting for us in a spreadsheet, ready to be used.

 And how does this translate to what you do in Google Data Studio?

 Because the export is automatic, we can jump straight into the insights.
 Google Data Studio loves Google Sheets, naturally, so pulling that data into Data Studio is a breeze.
-Plus, you only have to do it once and your dashboards in Data Studio automatically with the campaign data that is being pulled into the linked Google Sheet.
+Plus, you only have to do it once, and your dashboards are in Data Studio automatically, with the campaign data being pulled into the linked Google Sheet.

 At that point, it’s a matter of setting up charts and tables to visualize the data.
-This has given me the ability to filter and present campaign data in a highly customized way, empowering me to surface need-to-know insights to the Marketing Director or any of my colleagues.
+This has allowed me to filter and present campaign data highly customized way, empowering me to surface need-to-know insights to the Marketing Director or any of my colleagues.

 What’s your favorite thing about working in Google Data Studio?
 Is there a particular feature that you think everyone should hear about?

 Data Studio makes filter controls so, so easy.
-The simplest being the date filter, but you can easily assign any filterable data field to the data filter.
+The date filter is the most straightforward, but you can easily assign any filterable data field to the data filter.
 With a bit of regex, we extract the email type from the campaign names and turn this into a ‘Campaign Type’ data field.
-I can then add a filter dropdown so the team can look at campaign performance by type of campaign (content, webinar invite, promotion, feature release) with one click.
+With one click, I can add a filter dropdown so the team can look at campaign performance by type of campaign (content, webinar invite, promotion, feature release).
 And every chart in the report will then show the relevant data accordingly.

 Another very close second favorite is the ability to schedule email delivery of a Data Studio report.
 This means you can automate your monthly campaign reports to land in your boss’s inbox every month.

 Syncing your Campaign Reports to Google Sheets means that your dashboards in Google Data Studio are automatically updated.
-Saving you time.
+I am saving you time.
 What can you do with all that time saved?

 Optimization, optimization, optimization.
 The less time we spend doing the dirty work of mining for insights on past campaigns, the more time we can spend on optimizing our future campaigns.
-When time is saved, we want to invest that time back into building automations, lifecycle programs, and campaign optimizations that will save even more time in the future.
-It’s said a lot, but it’s very important to make time to save time.
+When time is saved, we want to invest that time back into building automation, lifecycle programs, and campaign optimizations that will save even more time.
+It’s said a lot, but it’s essential to make time to save time.

-What are the benefits of being able to clearly convey the performance of marketing efforts with the wider business?
+What are the benefits of conveying the performance of marketing efforts to the broader business?

-Ultimately, across this business, and any business, it’s important that we’re all marching in the same direction.
-Visual insights and reporting—and making those insights easily accessible—helps not just our team but other teams make better decisions in their own work.
+Ultimately, we must all march in the same direction across this business.
+Visual insights and reporting—and making those insights easily accessible—help our team and other teams make better decisions in their work.

-Customizable reporting with Data Studio and the easy integrations with key marketing tech, like dotdigital Engagement Cloud, make it easier to tell those stories in a visual and interactive way.
+Customizable reporting with Data Studio and easy integrations with essential marketing tech, like dotdigital Engagement Cloud, make it easier to tell those stories visually and interactively.

-What advice do you have for other marketers that want to improve their storytelling with data?
+What advice do you give other marketers who want to improve their storytelling with data?

-While it’s overwhelming at first, start by taking inventory of all the data metrics you do have access to.
-Then run through each of them and ask yourself “What is the practical action I would take based on this metric?” and “How often would I look at this metric to make a decision?”
+While it’s overwhelming at first, start by taking inventory of all the data metrics you can access.
+Then run through each of them and ask yourself, “What is the practical action I would take based on this metric?” and “How often would I look at this metric to make a decision?”

 If it’s difficult to define what that practical action you could make is, set it aside.